Locate Regions

 • Eight—The eight nearest neighbors (orthogonal and diagonal) will be considered in the region growth.
 This is the default.

-• Checked—The parameterized region-growing algorithm ensures there will be no islands within a region.
+• Checked—The parameterized region-growing algorithm ensures that there will be no islands within a region.
 This is the default.

 A flood field algorithm is implemented as a postprocess once the regions are created but before the regions are selected.
-If there are islands within a region, they will be filled in and the cells will join the region.
+If there are islands within a region, they will be filled and the cells will join the region.
 Since the fill process occurs before the selection process, the utility of the island cells will be added to the region, and their values will be included in the selection process of the regions and in the statistics of the output regions.
 As a result of the fill process, it is likely that the total area allocated will exceed the target specified by the Total area parameter.

 • Unchecked—Islands will be allowed.